sui-foundation/sips/sips/sip-zklogin-with-WebAuthn.md

 - **User Authentication:**
   - Use OpenID for initial user authentication.
-  - Integrate WebAuthn for managing ephemeral keys.
+  - Integrate WebAuthn for ephemeral key management.
-  - Ensure secure storage and management of keys within hardware security elements, using devices like fingerprint scanners and NFC.
+  - Ensure secure storage and management of keys within hardware security elements using devices such as fingerprint scanners and NFC.

-This approach will allow zkLogin to utilize WebAuthn for ephemeral key management, improving security and user experience.
+This approach allows zkLogin to use WebAuthn for ephemeral key management, improving security and user experience.

 ## Rationale

-The integration of WebAuthn with zkLogin is proposed to enhance user experience and security by leveraging the widely accepted WebAuthn standard.
-The key reasons for this choice are as follows:
+The integration of WebAuthn with zkLogin is proposed to improve user experience and security by using the widely accepted WebAuthn standard.
+The main reasons for this choice are as follows:

-1. **User Experience Enhancement:** WebAuthn allows for seamless, passwordless authentication which users are already familiar with from Web2 applications.
+1. **Improved user experience:** WebAuthn enables seamless, passwordless authentication that users are already familiar with from Web2 applications.
 This reduces the learning curve and makes blockchain technology more accessible to non-technical users.

-2. **Security Improvement:** WebAuthn uses hardware-backed keys, which are more secure than traditional methods like localStorage for managing ephemeral keys.
+2. **Improved security:** WebAuthn uses hardware-backed keys, which are more secure than traditional methods such as local storage for managing ephemeral keys.
 This significantly reduces the risk of key compromise.

-3. **Technical Feasibility:** WebAuthn's implementation in zkLogin can be achieved by adding a new signature schema and optional attributes for managing WebAuthn credentials and responses.
+3. **Technical feasibility:** The implementation of WebAuthn in zkLogin can be achieved by adding a new signature schema and optional attributes for managing WebAuthn credentials and responses.

-4. **Alternative Analysis:** While there is an ongoing [proposal](https://github.com/sui-foundation/sips/pull/9) to add WebAuthn as a new signature schema, this SIP specifically focuses on integrating WebAuthn with zkLogin.
-If the WebAuthn signature schema is implemented first, this proposal can be discarded.
-However, considering the potential use cases of WebAuthn with zkLogin, prioritizing this integration is a viable and beneficial option.
+4. **Alternative Analysis:** While there is an ongoing [proposal](https://github.com/sui-foundation/sips/pull/9) to add WebAuthn as a new signature schema, this SIP focuses specifically on integrating WebAuthn with zkLogin.
+If the WebAuthn signature scheme is implemented first, this proposal can be discarded.
+However, given the potential use cases of WebAuthn with zkLogin, prioritising this integration is a viable and beneficial option.

-This rationale outlines the reasons behind the design choices, emphasizing the benefits of improved user experience and security, along with the technical feasibility.
+This rationale outlines the rationale behind the design choices, emphasising the benefits of improved usability and security, as well as technical feasibility.

 ## Implementation